From Casetext: Smarter Legal Research

 Sep 4, 2024

-No. 3D23-2215 (Fla.
+393 So.
+3d 833 (Fla.
 Dist.
 Ct.
 App.
-Sep.
-4, 2024)
+2024)

 Opinion

-3D23-2215
+No. 3D23-2215

 09-04-2024

-Guillermo Alejandro Gazapo Figueroa, Petitioner, v.
-The State of Florida, Respondent.
+Guillermo Alejandro Gazapo FIGUEROA, Petitioner, v.
+The STATE of Florida, Respondent.

 Daniel J. Tibbitt, P.A., and Daniel Tibbitt, for petitioner.
 Ashley Moody, Attorney General, and Linda S. Katz, Assistant Attorney General, for respondent.

-A Case of Original Jurisdiction - Prohibition Lower Tribunal No. F20-11859.
+A Case of Original Jurisdiction – Prohibition.
+Lower Tribunal No. F20-11859

 Daniel J. Tibbitt, P.A., and Daniel Tibbitt, for petitioner.

 Ashley Moody, Attorney General, and Linda S. Katz, Assistant Attorney General, for respondent.
+Before LOGUE, C.J., and EMAS and BOKOR, JJ.

 PER CURIAM.

-Petitioner, Guillermo Alejandro Gazapo Figueroa, files the instant petition for writ of prohibition, challenging the trial court's order denying his motion seeking immunity from prosecution pursuant to sections 776.032(1) and 776.0012(2), Florida Statutes (2020), Florida's Stand Your Ground law.
-In the course of proceedings below, the State conceded that Defendant's pretrial motion was legally sufficient to set forth a prima facie claim of selfdefense immunity from criminal prosecution, thereby placing upon the State the burden of overcoming the immunity from prosecution by clear and convincing evidence.
+[1] Petitioner, Guillermo Alejandro Gazapo Figueroa, files the instant petition for writ of prohibition, challenging the trial court’s order denying his motion seeking immunity from prosecution pursuant to sections 776.032(1) and 776.0012(2), Florida Statutes (2020), Florida’s Stand Your Ground law.
+In the course of proceedings below, the State conceded that Defendant’s pretrial motion was legally sufficient to set forth a prima facie claim of self-defense immunity from criminal prosecution, thereby placing upon the State the burden of overcoming the immunity from prosecution by dear and convincing evidence.
 See § 776.032(4), Fla.
 Stat.
 (2020) ("In a criminal prosecution, once a prima facie claim of self-defense immunity from criminal prosecution has been raised by the defendant at a pretrial immunity hearing, the burden of proof by clear and convincing evidence is on the party seeking to overcome the immunity from criminal prosecution provided in subsection (1).").
 See also Valdes v.
-State, 320 So.3d 235, 240 (Fla.
+State, 320 So.
+3d 235, 240 (Fla.
 3d DCA 2021) (quoting statute and noting the Florida Legislature amended the statute in 2017 to shift the burden of proof from the defendant to the State).

 Summaries of